Greetings from all of us here at the Excellence in Broadcasting Network.

 I don't mean to pick on anybody.

-I'm just trying to think of an appropriate liberal journalist.
+Do you ever see – I'm just trying to think of an appropriate liberal journalist.

-I mean, there's so many of them not gonna.
+I mean, there's so many of them.

 It's not a brain freeze.

-Let's say F. Chuck Todd.
+Listen to F. Chuck Todd.

-You ever see F. Chuck Todd going on NBC and apologizing for missing what was going on?
+Do you ever see F. Chuck Todd going on NBC and apologizing for missing what was going on?

-See, Turley's reaction here is I think a quite natural hopefulness.
+See, Turley's reaction here is, I think, a quite natural hopefulness.

 How could they have missed it?